talent-plan/tinysql/README.md

 ./tinykv-server -path=data
 ./tidb-server --store=tikv --path="127.0.0.1:2379"
 ```
-## Start to learn and join the learning class

-Please register the talentplan course platform and join the [tinySQL learning class](https://talentplan.edu.pingcap.com/catalog/info/id:234).
-By the way, you can find some other fundamental courses in the learning platform.

-## Autograding
+## Autograding and certification

 Since Jun 2022, we start using [github classroom](./classroom.md) to accept labs and provide autograding timely.
-The github classroom invitation, the video content and the certification after you pass the class is  provided in the [tinySQL learning class](https://talentplan.edu.pingcap.com/catalog/info/id:234)
+The github classroom invitation, the discussion Wechat/Slack group and the certification after you pass the class is provided in the [tinySQL learning class](https://talentplan.edu.pingcap.com/catalog/info/id:234)

 ## Contributing